martinw82/startifi_latest_deployed/docs/usersummary_readme.md

 For testing purposes, you can log in with a special beta account that has full buyer, seller, and admin access.

-*   **Username**: `beta`
+- **Username**: `beta`
-*   **Password**: `beta`
+- **Password**: `beta`

-Simply go to the sign-in page and click the "Beta Access" button for instant access to all features, including:
+Simply click the "Beta Access" button on the sign-in page for instant access to all features:
-*   Full seller capabilities with pre-connected Stripe account
-*   Sample earnings and payout history
-*   Admin dashboard access
+- Full buyer, seller, and admin capabilities
+- Pre-connected Stripe account with sample earnings
-*   Unlimited download quota for testing
+- Unlimited download quota (999 downloads)
-*   Access to all MVP upload and management features
-*   Complete platform demonstration capabilities
+- GitHub and Netlify integrations
+- Dispute and refund management
+- Notification system access
+- All premium features unlocked